Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification

 \subsection{Ablation Study}

-In this section, we conduct ablation studies on the SYSU-MM01 dataset in both all-search and indoor-search modes to show the effectiveness of each component in our method.
+We conduct ablation studies on the SYSU-MM01 dataset in both all-search and indoor-search modes to show the effectiveness of each component in our method.
 The results are shown in Tab.~\ref{tab:ablation}.

 \textbf{Baseline Settings.}~We use PGM~\cite{PGMAL} as our baseline.
 Although PGM has achieved a promising performance on the USVI-ReID task, the neglect of hard samples hinders its further improvement.